launchdarkly/dotnet-server-sdk-consul/README.md

 This library provides a Consul-backed persistence mechanism (data store) for the [LaunchDarkly server-side .NET SDK](https://github.com/launchdarkly/dotnet-server-sdk), replacing the default in-memory data store.
 It uses [this open-source Consul client library](https://github.com/PlayFab/consuldotnet).

-The minimum version of the LaunchDarkly .NET SDK for use with the current version of this library is 5.14.0.
+The minimum version of the LaunchDarkly .NET SDK for use with this version of the library is 5.14.0.
 For earlier versions of the SDK, use version 1.0.x of this library.

 For more information, see also: [Using a persistent feature store](https://docs.launchdarkly.com/v2.0/docs/using-a-persistent-feature-store).